The point is, ladies and gentlemen - that greed, for lack of a better word, is good.

 — Gordon Gekko

-Wall Street is a 1987 movie directed by Oliver Stone and starring Michael Douglas and Charlie Sheen.A stockbroker named Bud Fox (Sheen) wants to become top of the world.
+Wall Street is a 1987 movie directed by Oliver Stone and starring Michael Douglas (in an Oscar winning performance) and Charlie Sheen.A stockbroker named Bud Fox (Sheen) wants to become top of the world.
 He becomes involved with his idol, Gordon Gekko (Douglas), a ruthless Wall Street player who has a conflict with Bud's father, Carl (Martin Sheen).A sequel, Wall Street: Money Never Sleeps (also directed by Stone) starring Douglas and Shia LaBeouf was released on September 24, 2010.Not to be confused with the actual Wall Street. ...there is no such article on that here yet.

 "Tropes, for lack of a better word, are good.
 Tropes work.":